spatie/laravel-mailcoach-docs-old/docs/app/mail-configuration/postmark.md

 - Mails per second: to not overwhelm Postmark with mail requests, send this to a sensible value.
 In many cases `10` will be sufficient
 - Server token: you can get the right value on the [Postmark account details screen](https://account.postmarkapp.com/account/edit)
-- Signing secret: this should be set to the value you specified for the `mailcoach-signature` header
+- Signing secret: this should be set to the value you specified for the `mailcoach-signature` header.

+## Informing Postmark

+Using Postmark for bulk mail is currently in beta.
+Before start sending campaigns via Postmark we highly recommend getting in touch with their support and let them know you want to start sending bulk emails.